Steps for filing a car insurance claim

 Review your policy's coverages and deductible selections:

 Knowing how you're covered is essential and can set proper expectations for your claim.
 For example, if you have rental car reimbursement coverage, you may be entitled to a rental vehicle while your car is being repaired.
-Your policy's deductible amount indicates how much you pay out of pocket on a covered claim, while your coverage limits represent the maximum dollar limit your insurer could pay out in a certain category.
+Your policy's car insurance deductible amount indicates how much you pay out of pocket on a covered claim, while your coverage limits represent the maximum dollar limit your insurer could pay out in a certain category.
 Additionally, loan/lease payoff coverage (also known as “gap insurance”) can cover the difference, up to your policy's limits, if you owe more on the vehicle than it's worth.

 Work with your insurance adjuster:

 Your insurance company will appoint an adjuster, or multiple adjusters, to investigate your claim.
 Typically, the adjuster contacts you within one to three days of the claim filing.
 Your adjuster arranges an inspection, assesses the damage to your car, and/or addresses any personal injury claims.
 Additionally, an adjuster could analyze police reports and interview witnesses to the accident.

 Depending on your insurer, you could be required to get an estimate for the cost of your vehicle's repairs and the repair shop will share that figure with your insurance company.
 Your insurer then makes an evaluation based on information from your adjuster and the repair shop.

 Repair or replace your car, if necessary: